 Class will meet once per week.
 Classes with a formal lecture format will meet in the assigned classroom.
 Depending on the field trip, we will meet either in the assigned classroom or at the location of the field trip; details will be given ahead of time.
-You should plan to bring your copy of Del Tridici (2010) on all field trips.
+You should plan to bring your copy of Del Tredici (2010) on all field trips.

-Required Field Trip
+Weekend Field Trip

-In addition to our weekly meeting, there will be a required field trip to Black Rock Forest (http://blackrockforest.org/) in Cornwall, NY.
+In addition to our weekly meeting, there will be a field trip to Black Rock Forest (http://blackrockforest.org/) in Cornwall, NY that is strongly encouraged and contain s information that students will be tested on.
 This field trip will provide you with the opportunity to contrast the ecosystems we explore in NYC with a rural forest ecosystem and learn about the studies being conducted at this research forest.
 Further, during this field trip you will learn how to collect and process tree cores, which will be used for our dendrochronology lesson later in the semester.
-We will leave Hunter the morning of Saturday, October 28th and return late-afternoon on Sunday, October 29th.
+We will leave Hunter the morning of Saturday, October 20th and return late-afternoon on Sunday, October 21st.
 Transportation, lodging, dinner and breakfast will be covered.
-Any student who has concerns or questions about the field trip or is unsure they will be able to attend should meet with me before September 8th.
+Any student who has concerns or questions about the field trip or is unsure they will be able to attend should meet with me before September 10th.